 When the "log_times" attribute is nonzero, ImageBufAlgo functions are instrumented to record the number of times they were called and the total amount of time spent executing them.
 It can be overridden by environment variable OPENIMAGEIO_LOG_TIMES.
-If the value of log_times is 2 or more when the application terminates, the timing report will be printed to stdout upon exit.
+The totals will be recorded and can be retrieved as a string by using OIIO::getattribute("timing_report", ...).
+Additionally, if the value is 2 or more, the timing report will be printed to stdout upon application exit (not advised in contexts where it isn't ok to print to the terminal via stdout, such as GUI apps or libraries).

 When enabled, there is a slight runtime performance cost due to checking the time at the start and end of each of those function calls, and the locking and recording of the data structure that holds the log information.
-When the log_times attribute is disabled, there is no additional performance cost.
+When the log times attribute is disabled, there is no additional performance cost.